DOI10.47051/OWSK1023

 English common names: Impostor Flame-Snake, Leticia Calico Snake.

-Natural history: UncommonUnlikely to be seen more than once every few months..
-Oxyrhopus vanidicus is a snake that inhabits old-growth5,6 to heavily disturbed evergreen forests, forest edges,1 plantations, open areas,4,7 and even buildings.
-It is mostly nocturnal,6,8 but it can also be found active during the day.3 Although primarily terrestrial,3,8,9 dwelling mostly on leaf-litter or on the forest floor,6 these snakes can also climb on vegetation up to 3.1 meters above ground level.4 Impostor Flame-Snakes are generalist foragers9,10; their diet includes small rodents,1,3 lizards9 (such as Arthrosaura reticulata, Loxopholis parietalis, and Iphisa elegans),3 amphisbaenians,8 and birds.11 Members of this species are preyed upon by owls.4 These snakes are not aggressive; when disturbed, they flee into vegetation or vibrate the tail against the leaf-litter.6,8 Females lay 12 eggs per clutch.3
+Natural history: Oxyrhopus vanidicus is a snake that inhabits old-growth5,6 rainforests as well as forest-edge situations,1 plantations, and open areas.4,7 Impostor Flame-Snakes are primarily nocturnal,6,8 but they can also be found active during the day.3 Although typically terrestrial,3,8,9 dwelling mostly on leaf-litter or on the forest floor,6 these snakes can also climb on vegetation up to 3.1 meters above ground level.4 Impostor Flame-Snakes are generalist foragers;9,10 their diet includes small rodents,1,3 lizards9 (such as Arthrosaura reticulata, Loxopholis parietalis, and Iphisa brunopereira),3 amphisbaenians,8 and birds.11 Members of this species are preyed upon by owls.4 These snakes are not aggressive; when disturbed, they flee into vegetation or vibrate the tail against the leaf-litter.6,8 The clutch size in this species consists of 12 eggs.3

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..
-Oxyrhopus vanidicus is here proposed to belong in this category following IUCN criteria12 because it is a widely-distributed species present in several protected areas throughout its range.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..12 Oxyrhopus vanidicus is listed in this category primarily on the basis of the species’ wide distribution spanning dozens of protected areas.
 In Ecuador, it is found in Yasuní National Park, Cuyabeno Wildlife Reserve, Sumaco National Park, and Podocarpus National Park.
-Ongoing human-related causes of mortality for members of this species are habitat loss, traffic, and direct killing (Impostor Flame-Snakes are often mistaken with venomous snakes and therefore killed on sight).4 However, these causes will likely not lead the species to extinction in the near-term future.
+Ongoing human-related causes of mortality for members of this species include habitat loss, traffic, and direct killing.
+False coralsnakes in general are often mistaken with venomous snakes and therefore killed on sight.4 However, these causes will likely not lead the species to extinction in the near-term future.

-Distribution: Oxyrhopus vanidicus is native to an estimated ~183,385.87 km2 area throughout the Amazon basin and adjacent foothills of the Andes in Colombia, Ecuador, Peru, Brazil, and Venezuela.10,13 In Ecuador, it occurs at elevations between 191 and 1485 m.
+Distribution: Oxyrhopus vanidicus is native to an area of approximately 183,386 km2 throughout the Amazon basin and adjacent foothills of the Andes in Colombia, Ecuador (Fig. 2), Perú, Brazil, and Venezuela.

 Distribution of Oxyrhopus vanidicus in Ecuador

-Etymology: The name Oxyrhopus, which comes from the Greek words oxys (meaning “quick”) and rhops (meaning “bush”),14 refers to the escape behavior of snakes of these genus; that is, fleeing into bushes.15 The specific epithet vanidicus is a Latin word meaning “liar.”
-It refers to the fact that this species mimics the coloration of coralsnakes.2
+Etymology: The name Oxyrhopus comes from the Greek words oxys (=quick) and rhops (=bush),13 and probably refers to the escape behavior of these snakes.
+The specific epithet vanidicus is a Latin word meaning “liar.”
+It refers to the fact that this species mimics the coloration of coralsnakes.

-See it in the wild: Impostor Flame-Snakes can be seen with ~2–5% certainty in forested areas throughout the Amazon basin in Ecuador.
-Some of the best localities to find snakes of this species are: Yasuní Scientific Station, Tiputini Biodiversity Station, Jatun Sacha Biological Reserve, Tamandúa Ecological Reserve, and Yarina Lodge.
-The snakes may be located by scanning the forest floor and leaf-litter along trails at night.
+See it in the wild: Impostor Flame-Snakes can be seen at a rate of about once a month in forested areas throughout the Amazon basin in Ecuador.
+Prime locations for this species include Yasuní Scientific Station, Tiputini Biodiversity Station, and Jatun Sacha Biological Reserve, where the snakes are typically spotted on the forest floor along trails at night.

 How to cite?
-Quezada A (2020) Oxyrhopus vanidicus.
+Quezada A, Arteaga A (2024) Impostor Flame-Snake (Oxyrhopus vanidicus).
 In: Arteaga A, Bustamante L, Vieira J (Eds) Reptiles of Ecuador: Life in the middle of the world.
-Available from: www.reptilesofecuador.com
+Available from: www.reptilesofecuador.com.
+DOI: 10.47051/OWSK1023

 Literature cited: